Downtown (Petula Clark song)

-"Downtown" is a song written and produced by English composer Tony Hatch.
+"Downtown" is a song written and produced by the English composer Tony Hatch.
 Its lyrics speak of going to spend time in an urban downtown as a means of escape from everyday life.
 The 1964 version recorded by British singer Petula Clark became an international hit, reaching number one on the Billboard Hot 100 and number two on the UK Singles Chart.
 Hatch received the 1981 Ivor Novello award for Best Song Musically and Lyrically.

 The song has been covered by many singers, including Dolly Parton, Emma Bunton and the Saw Doctors.
 Frank Sinatra recorded it on his album Strangers in the Night in 1966.